monk-blade/upvote-rss/README.md

 ### AI Summaries

-Ollama and OpenAI can be used to summarize webpage content.
-When configured with the options in the [Environment variable](#environment-variables) section below, Upvote RSS will run the parsed article content through the specified LLM and will add the short summary above the content in the feed.
-When both Ollama and OpenAI are configured, Upvote RSS will attempt the summary through Ollama first and will use OpenAI as a fallback.
-You can set the preferred model to use, optional system prompt override, and temperature.
+Ollama, OpenAI, Google Gemini, and Anthropic can be used to summarize webpage content.
+When configured with the options in the [Environment variable](#environment-variables) section below, Upvote RSS will run the parsed article content through the specified LLM and will add a short summary above the content in the feed.
+When multiple providers are configured, Upvote RSS will attempt the summarization in this order in case any of them fail: Ollama, Google Gemini, OpenAI, Anthropic.
+You can set the preferred model to use for each provider, optional system prompt override, and temperature.
 I'm not a prompt engineer, so I'm sure there's room for improvement over the default prompt.

 ## Environment variables